 I will always be a small punter.
 Tenners, twenties, an occasional fifty and a one'r five times a year.
 I am not averse to Lucky 15s and to scouring Oddschecker looking for best offers and prices.
 If all that is beneath you or you bet in big numbers then this bit is not for you.

-On this page you will have the 2021 Offers as they materialize.
-Every Festival evening I will update the Quick List of those bookmakers who are offering the better place terms for the next day.
+Here you will have the 2021 Offers as they materialize.
+Every Festival evening the Quick List will be updated of those bookmakers who are offering more place terms for the next day.
 And those to avoid at that time, if that's your thing.
 We also have here the Gstats 2020 Festival Bookie Review and Awards.
 Feel free to disagree.
-Unlikely to find any bookmaker criticism in any TV Racing Channel or Racing publication.
+Unlikely to find any specific bookmaker criticism in any TV Racing Channel or Racing publication.
 For obvious reasons.

 Handicaps first - Column on the left is the name of the Festival Handicap and the Racing Post minimum place terms to expect.
 On the top line we have all our top bookmakers.
 Underneath each name I identify any difference from the minimum term.
 Everyone's opinion is different but for the way I bet, I consider an extra place more important than the difference between a quarter and a fifth.
 Those in bold are my view of the best that was available.
 The Grand Annual is now down to 18 runners, the rest had 20+.
 Coral Cup tops with 25.